blueprint-genetics/amiss/docs/paper/methods.md

 ### Classifiers

-Both logistic regression and random forest classifiers are trained using the `caret`-package[@caret].
+Both logistic regression and random forest classifiers are trained using the `caret` package[@caret].
 Logistic regression is trained with the base R `glm`, and random forest as implemented in the package `randomForest`.

 #### Classifier hyperparameter search{#class-hyper-search}